scionproto-contrib/jpan/README.md

 | Bootstrap DNS NAPTR entry host name | `org.scion.test.useOsSearchDomains` | `SCION_USE_OS_SEARCH_DOMAINS` | true            |

 ### DNS
-The SCION Java client will check the OS default DNS server to resolve SCION addresses.
+JPAN will check the OS default DNS server to resolve SCION addresses.
 In addition, addresses can be specified in a `/etc/scion/hosts` file.
 The location of the hosts file is configurable, see next section.